souvikhaldar/souvikhaldar.info/content/events/pycon_day1.md

 Covert python code to fast machine code.
 `from numba import njit`
 Just import numba and add the required decorator. ( @njit decorator)
-We can also use jitclass of numba for initializing the members of the class, which can otherwise be initilized in the __init__.
+We can also use jitclass of numba for initializing the members of the class, which can otherwise be initialized in the __init__.

 # Generators
 Generators are basically lazy iterators.